fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `BankCustomer` class includes fields for `fname` (first name), `lName` (last name), `customerId` (customer ID), and a static field `nextCustomerId`.
 The `nextCustomerId` field is used to generate a unique customer ID for each customer.

     The `BankCustomer` class also includes two constructors.
 The first constructor is a static constructor that initializes the `nextCustomerId` field with a random number eight-digit integer.
 The second constructor takes two parameters, `firstName` and `lastName`, and initializes the `fname` and `lName` fields with the values of the parameters.
 The constructor also increments `nextCustomerId` and uses the value to assign a unique value to `customerId`.

+    > [!NOTE]
+    > The `this` keyword refers to the current instance of the class.
+It's used to access fields, properties, and methods of the current instance.
+In the `BankCustomer` class, the `this` keyword is used to access the read-only `customerId` field.
+The `this` keyword is not required in this context, but it's used for clarity.
+The `this` keyword is not available in a static constructor.

 1. Open the BankAccount.cs file.